Introduction

 Export a Subset of Commands

-to export only the commands you need.
-This example exports commands tagged with #gcp
+Use --filter to export only the commands you need.
+This example exports commands tagged with #gcp (and any completion

 applicable to those commands) to standard output.